LHBuilder/SA-Segment-Anything/README.md

 ## Purposes
 The surging momentum of generative AI (GAI) heralds the dawn of a new era in Artificial General Intelligence (AGI).
 LLMs and CV multi-modal large-scale models are two dominant trends in the GAI age.
 ChatGPT and GPT-4 set a ceiling bar for LLMs, but CV multi-modal large-scale models are still emerging.

-Seeking AI is an AI company focused on AI for Industry.
+Seeking AI is an AI company focusing on AI for Industry.
 We have built a solid foundation for AI innovation and standardized data development over the past 5 years.
-We roll out SA2 for helping the community of CV multi-modal large-scale models.
+We roll out SA2 to help the community of CV multi-modal large-scale models.
 This SA2 project has the following purposes:

 1. Provide a unified multi-modal framework for different applications based on multi-modal foundation models.
 2. Integrate the SOTA vision models to build up a complete multi-modal platform by leveraging the real SOTA part of these models.